 Nobody should have to live with the fear, anxiety and consequences of hate crime.
 Here in Kirklees, in partnership with the West Yorkshire Police we provide support and guidance to victims and take positive action against perpetrators.

-How to report a hate incident
+How to report a hate crime or incident

 Fill in our online form